DSC-TCET/gdsc-tcet-website/Contribution.md

 6. Update the fork with sync'
 7. Merge your branch into our master branch.

+## Running the project.
+* In order to run the project, please look into [Read.me](https://github.com/DSC-TCET/gdsc-tcet-website/blob/master/README.md) file.

 ## GIT guide
 - Install [Git](https://gitforwindows.org/)
 - Then you have to open git bash at that location where you will work on the project.